 “When I Get Old” begins – as do many of Paul’s recordings – with acoustic guitar and vocals.
-From there we visit many sound worlds from Paul’s eclectic musical influences: rock band, blues guitar and harmonica, atmospheric cello and clarinet, twangy country guitars, Latin percussion, punk, spacious prog rock, and evocative vocal harmonies.
+From there we visit many sound worlds from Paul’s eclectic musical influences: folk, pop, rock, blues guitar and harmonica, atmospheric cello and clarinet, twangy country guitars, Latin percussion, punk, spacious prog rock, and evocative vocal harmonies.

 Paul incorporates all of his influences to create songs that are tightly composed.
 Because he works with skilled producers, the songs are carefully arranged, using just the right instrumentation to bring out the essence of each song.
 His topics range from love songs – reminiscent of Neil Young and James Taylor – to tender and humorous memories of childhood, to metaphysical, dream-like ponderings, and on to much quirkier topics.
 Add his love of literature, reading and writing, and you get lyric-focused songs of high quality.
 Let yourself be drawn in by his humor, insight, compassion and thoughtfulness.